A History of the Azores

 I read Typhoon: Captain MacWhirr, South China Sea,

-and Gabriel, I’m dreaming long lists of the Sudanese
+I’m dreaming long lists of the Sudanese deceased,

-deceased, and think the only narrative for poetry
+and thinking that the only narrative for poetry

 is sea wrack, banshee legends-- names like Ribbon